 - Young Women Shaping the Future of Tech Series

-A Brooklyn native, Chelsea Rice grew up in Brooklyn and is currently a junior majoring in Computer Science at CUNY Brooklyn College.
+A Brooklyn native, Chelsea Rice grew up in Brooklyn and majored in Computer Science at CUNY Brooklyn College.

 Break Through Tech changed the way Chelsea envisioned her future.
 When she graduated high school, she was feeling lost and unsure about what she wanted to do.
 Although she was involved in theater and the dramatic arts, she felt that those paths weren’t the right fit for her career.
 Luckily, Break Through Tech “showed itself to [her] doorstep” just in time.
 Chelsea knew that she was interested in learning more about what tech was all about, but wasn’t sure how to break in.